 The most basic decision you need to make in modifying a vehicle relates to the door used for wheelchair entry and exit.
-Will the wheelchair user enter through the side door or the rear door of the vehicle?
+Will the wheelchair user enter through the side door or the rear hatch of the vehicle?

 Each form has particular benefits and drawbacks.
 The right selection will depend on your particular circumstances.
 Here are a few things to keep in mind as you choose the right conversion method for you: